 Portugal's new government needs MPs' backing: president

-The new Portuguese government to be elected on June 5 must be able to count on "majority support" in parliament, President Anibal Cavaco Silva said on Monday.
+The new Portuguese government to be elected on June 5 must have "majority support" in parliament, President Anibal Cavaco Silva said Monday.

 Calling for "responsible behaviour" to overcome "permanent tensions" between political parties, Cavaco Silva said it was "imperative to create spaces of harmony to assure stable and credible government solutions."

 Socialist Prime Minister Jose Socrates resigned in March after failing to win parliamentary support for stiff austerity measures, forcing him to seek a European Union and International Monetary Fund bailout to repay nearly five billion euros ($7 billion) in maturing debt.

 "Even before the elections, the government and political parties must attempt to engage in dialogue," said Cavaco Silva, as an EU-IMF team continued crisis talks with Portuguese political and business leaders.

 Socrates agreed that political dialogue and cooperation was essential.

 "We could have avoided many things if we had had this spirit," he said, blaming the opposition for having aggravated the country's financial situation and provoking a political crisis.

 The leader of the main opposition Social Democrat (PSD) party, Pedro Passos Coelho, said Portuguese citizens had their eyes fixed on political parties and their leaders.
 "It is important that all parties are on top of their responsibilities."